 This can be frugal living, ways of making money or teaching people how to make money from blogging (just like this one).

-I’ve already written about the cheap trick of income reports.
-People start blogs, lie or exaggerate about their income, forget to mention they’re spending tonnes of money on advertising and tell people they have “the answer” to making money from blogging.
+There are blogs using the cheap trick of manipulating income reports.
+People start blogs, lie or exaggerate about their income, forget to mention they’re spending tons of money on advertising, and tell people they have “the answer” to making money from blogging.

 Health And Fitness

 If you had the answer to eternal youth, you would be the richest person on the planet.
-Health and fitness will always be big topics.
+As types of blogs that make money go, health and fitness will always be big topics.

 Diet And Nutrition